bigcommerce/grphp/README.md

 * Error data serialization in output metadata to allow fine-grained error handling in the transport while still preserving gRPC BadStatus codes
 * Client execution timings in responses
+* H2Proxy via nghttpx support that allows gRPC-based communication without the gRPC C libraries

-grphp currently has active support for gRPC 1.9.0, and requires PHP 5.5+ or 7.0+ to run.
+grphp currently has active support for gRPC 1.9.0, and requires PHP 7.0+ to run.

 ## Installation